evandagrift/codexroyale.com/README.md

 * ### POST://Battles/list
 ###### [AdminOnly] (POST w/ JSON List of battles in body)
-Adds all new battles to the database
+Adds all new battles to the database\
-#### POST from body  JSON format

 * ### GET://Battles
 ###### [AdminOnly] (GET)